 - Adjustment for the expected mortality of people of the same age in the general population of Ontario is carried out using Ontario life tables.

-- Survival was measured from the date of diagnosis to: the date of death; the date of the 100th birthday; or December 31, 2016, if alive.
+- Survival was measured from the date of diagnosis to whichever came first: the date of death; the date of the 100th birthday; or December 31, 2016, if alive.